The Search

 apartment buildings in NYC

-carstenbrandt via iStock
+iStock

 Landlords want renters who earn an annual salary of 40 times the monthly rent and have good credit.
-That means if you (and any roommates) want to rent an apartment for $3,000, you would need to earn north of $120,000 to successfully qualify for the apartment.
+For example, if you (and any roommates) want to rent an apartment for $3,000, you would need to earn north of $120,000 to successfully qualify.

 Renters with shaky credit or borderline incomes lost one workaround to assuage a landlord's concerns: putting down additional funds as part of the security deposit.
 That's because changes to the rent laws in 2019 capped the security deposit at one month's rent.
 The law was intended to reduce the amount of money landlords could ask for upfront but it complicated things for renters who don't meet a landlord's income requirements.

 However, another recent shift favors renters: More buildings accept institutional guarantors (described in detail below).
 According to Adam Frisch, senior managing director at Mantus Real Estate, this development is a lasting impact of the pandemic.
-"We're seeing an increase in third-party guarantors to levels we've never seen before," he says.
+"We're seeing an increase in third-party guarantors to levels we've never seen before," he said.
 "It's a change that's here to stay."

 It's one of several options to consider when you are looking for a rental but don't have the kind of salary that landlords want to see.
 For more details, read on.